cc458/IO-women-empowerment/README.md

 You need to set your working directories in both Stata and R.

-There are two parts of replication process: (1) Code in `Replication_all` folder contains all R and Stata scripts that clean, recode, and analyze the data.
-Thus, you need to use the original data files in the `raw_data` folder to create the data for all tables and figures.
-(2) Code in `Rcode_paper` folder contains all R and Stata scripts that are run based on the cleaned version of the data by the authors.
-In this case, you don't need to create the data by yourself.
+There are two parts of replication process: (1) The `Code` folder contains all R and Stata scripts that are used to produce the tables and figures; (2) The `Code_Prepare` folder contains R and Stata scripts that are used to prepare the data from scratch.

+Notice that if readers are interested in the data preparation and cleaning, they need to put all original data files in the `raw_data` folder.
+However, we are not allowed to upload the raw data from Banks(2014), World Banks, COW and etc. Readers are recommended to download them directly.
+Please contact the authors if you have problems finding them.
+We've provided references to get them in the R script.

+In cases where readers are only interested in the analysis part, the scripts in `Code_Analysis` folder will be enough.

 Files and scripts
 ------
 `Data`
 * `hierarchypaperdata.dta` - contains all variables used to estimate models and for simulation effects.
-It is recommended to use the code in `Rcode_paper`.
-* `simulation` folder: txt files stored from the estimated results using the Stata do file and will be used for making figures.
+* `simulation` folder: txt files stored from the estimated results using the Stata `do file` and will be used for making figures.

-`Figures`
-* Contains the graphics used in the article.

-`Tables`
-* Contains the latex tables in the appendix

-`Rcode_paper`
+`Code`
 * `1_Analysis.do` – Stata 15SE code to replicate all tables; State Code to generate simulation parameters
 * `2_Figures_1-2.R` – R code to reproduce Figures 1-2
 * `3_Figures_3-7.R` – R code to reproduce Figures 3-7

+`Code_Prepare`
+* `0_Prepare_Data.R`– R code to clean the raw data.
+To run this script, you need to get all the raw data listed in the script.
+*`0_Recode_variables.do`– Stata code to recode variables.

 `raw_data`
-* All original data downloaded from COW, Polity, VDEM and etc. You will need this only if you want to use the scripts in `Replication_all` folder.
+* All original data downloaded from COW, Polity, VDEM and etc. You will need this data folder only if you want to use the script `0_Prepare_Data.R`.

-`Replication_all`
-* `0_Prepare_Data.R` - R code to create, clean and merge original datasets
-* `1_Stata_Anlysis.do`- Stata code to recode variables based on the `0_Prepare_Data.R` output; and code to replicate all tables; State Code to generate simulation parameters
-* `2_Figures_1-2.R` – R code to reproduce Figures 1-2
-* `3_Figures_3-7.R` – R code to reproduce Figures 3-7
+`clean_data`
+* Folder to store the data output from the `0_Prepare_Data.R` script.

+`figures`
+* Contains the graphics used in the article.

+`tables`
+* Contains the latex tables in the appendix

 `R sessionInfo()`